pblack/docs/content/setting-up-a-site/Jekyll-Defaults.md

 title = "Defaults Fields"

 +++
+Forestry will make UI fields out of the front matter of your posts, pages and collections/sections.

-You can have forestry use default fields every time you create a new page or post.
+You can set up  your site so Forestry will use default fields for new pages or posts.
 In the following example, we want all new pages to include a *Banner* image, a *Categories* field (array), and a *Description* field.

 <img src="/docs/assets/images/forestry-default-fields.png">

-## Jekyll
+## Jekyll Default Fields
-If you want these fields to show up in new posts, you can define them in your <code>_config.yml</code> file (see the <a href="https://jekyllrb.com/docs/configuration/#front-matter-defaults">Jekyll docs</a> for more info).
+If you want these fields to show up in front matter (and forestry UI) for new posts, you can define them in your <code>_config.yml</code> file (see the <a href="https://jekyllrb.com/docs/configuration/#front-matter-defaults">Jekyll docs</a> for more info).

 In the example below, all new posts (no matter what the path is) will get these fields.